SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Evaluating risk to aviation safety management systems for airline airport SMS programs

 Hazard identification and risk assessment are among the most important processes in aviation risk management today.
-Hazard identification focuses on which hazards may affect your SMS implementation and document their characteristics and root causes.
+Hazard identification focuses on which hazards may affect your SMS implementation and documents their characteristics and root causes.

 Hazards affecting aviation SMS projects will generally fall into these four categories: